-A completed Project Summary (not a 4-H record book) is required.
+A completed FCS Project Summary (not a 4-H record book) is required and available at www.pcyf.net .
 Plans and directions are to be attached to the entry.
-Exhibits are non-perishable entries and are due Tuesday January 21, 2020.
+Exhibits are non-perishable entries and are due Tuesday January 19, 2021.